Anne of France: Regency in France

 Anne was responsible for housing and educating many of the aristocracy's children, including Diane de Poitiers and Louise of Savoy.
 She is credited with instructing these young people with the new "refined" manners such as not using their fingers to wipe their noses but with a "piece of fabric".
 Louise of Savoy would act as regent several times when her son Francis was king.
 By being raised by Anne, she was able to learn about France and its governance from up close.
 Anne also oversaw the tutelage of Margaret of Austria, who had been intended as a bride for Anne's brother Charles.
 Margaret would later become Governor of the Habsburg Netherlands.

-She gave her support to Henry Tudor against his rival, King Richard III of England, when he sought her aid to oust Richard, who was deemed by many to have been a usurper.
+She gave her support to Henry Tudor against his rival, King Richard III of England, when he sought her aid to oust Richard.
 Anne supplied him with French troops for the 1485 invasion which culminated at the Battle of Bosworth on 22 August, where Henry emerged the victor, ascending the throne as Henry VII.

 Anne made the final treaty ending the Hundred Years' War, the Treaty of Etaples and, in 1491 (despite Austrian and English opposition), arranged the marriage of her brother Charles to Anne, Duchess of Brittany, in order to annex Brittany to the French crown.
 When Charles ended the regency in 1491, both Anne and Peter fell victim to the wrath of the new queen, whose duchy's independence had been compromised.

 Anne secured her husband's inheritance of the Duchy of Bourbon after his brother by having his nephew declared illegitimate.
 This was in opposition to both her father's and her own previous policy of royal centralism against feudal autonomy.
 The reason is theorized to have been her own wish to secure a personal domain for herself and her daughter because her brother the king was twenty and she realized he would not accept her guardianship over him much longer.

 Her position as regent of France was gradually phased out during the events of 1491–92.
 On 28 June 1491 the Duke of Orleans was welcome back to court and reconciled with the king; on 6 December the king's wedding was conducted; and on 5 July 1492, finally, the king and queen, the duke of Orleans and Anne and her spouse made a mutual oath to always love and protect each other.
 After the oath, Anne left with her spouse and daughter for the Duchy of Bourbon and thus her regency was ended.